 - Bronchodilators (furafylline, theophylline)

-- To reduce prostate cancer: 600 mg of EGCG [R]
+- Associated with reduced rates of prostate cancer: 600 mg of EGCG

-- To reduce risk of developing lung cancer: 2 cups of green tea daily [R]
+- Associated with reduced rates of lung cancer: 2 cups of green tea daily

-- To reduce risk of Parkinson disease: More than 2 cups per day
+- Associated with reduced rates of Parkinson disease: More than 2 cups per day